davesnx/styled-ppx/documents/runtime-lowering-and-interpolation-identity.md

 custom property escape handling, and property dispatch all live in one Module.

-Static extraction has a related locality problem. `[%css]` and `[%styled.global2]` deduplicate interpolated values by the generated CSS custom property name.
+Static extraction has a related locality problem. `[%css]` and `[%styled.global]` deduplicate interpolated values by the generated CSS custom property name.
 That name is derived from the OCaml expression source, not from the CSS property context or resolved runtime type.
 The checked-in regression tests `reason-cx2-cross-property-dedup-regression.t` and